MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/access-policy-aad.md

     - **Block**: Set this action to block access according to the policy filters you set explicitly.

-1. You can **Create an alert for each matching event with the policy's severity** and set an alert limit, and select whether you want the alert as an email, a text message, or both.
+1. You can **Create an alert for each matching event with the policy's severity**, set an alert limit, and select whether you want the alert as an email, a text message, or both.

 ## Related videos